RISElabQueens/InterTrans/README.md

 ## Welcome

 Welcome to the documentation for CodeTransEngine.
 This is a **ready-to-use backend** for Large Language Model (LLM) based code translation across programming languages.
 This tool enables practitioners to translate source code across programming languages at scale, by leveraging off-the-shelf Large Language Models (LLM).
-This backend integrates the Tree of Code Translation (ToCT) algorithm used in the CodeTransEngine Paper can be used with few-shot prompting, agents or newer algorithms.

 ## 🌟 Why use CodeTransEngine?